Meet Our Therapists

 WI LMFT Lic # 1016-124

 As a therapist trained in narrative therapy, Candice has worked with a wide range of personal and relationship issues.
-She has been treating individuals, couples, and families for the past five years in Iowa and North Dakota.
+She has been working with individuals, couples, and families for the past ten years in residential and outpatient therapy across the Midwest.

 Candice takes a positive approach to therapy, helping clients to build on their strengths and resources as a foundation for change.
-Her clinical interests include self-esteem and identity-related issues, depression/anxiety, play therapy, and couple and family therapy.
+Her clinical interests include self-esteem and identity-related issues, depression/anxiety, couple and family therapy, and play therapy.
+Candice is affirming of LGBTQIA+ relationships and communities.

 WI LMFT Lic # 1193-124